Essential Magnetohydrodynamics for Astrophysics: Magnetic diffusion

 If ${\rm R_m}$ is large, the most common case in astrophysics ({\cpr exercise \ref{Rm}}), the diffusion term can be ignored and ideal MHD used except in subvolumes where small length scales develop, such as in current sheets.

 The form of the diffusion term in (\ref{inddif}) is appropriate for processes that can be represented by an `Ohm's law'.
 Among other things, this assumes that the mean velocities of all components of the fluid (the neutrals and the two charge carriers) are the same to sufficient accuracy.
-This is not the case if the mean velocity of the electrons due to the current they carry, or of the neutral component relative to the charged components, is not negligible.
-In these cases additional terms appear in (\ref{inddif}), corresponding to {\em Hall drift} and {\em ambipolar diffusion}, respectively ({\ctl see \ref{hall-am}}).
+This is not the case if the mean velocity of the electrons due to the current they carry, or if the velocity of the neutral component relative to the charged components is significant.
+In these cases additional terms appear in (\ref{inddif}), corresponding to {\em Hall drift} and {\em ambipolar diffusion}, respectively ({see \ref{hall-am}}).